 My name is Kaveh Bakhtiyari, & I was born in September 1984.
-I am an artificial intelligence specialist on high-tech systems, and founder of Musingway Ltd. .
-Currently, I am doing research in Artificial Intelligence (AI), Cognitive Science & System Engineering at The National University of Malaysia and University of Duisburg-Essen .
+I am a data scientist, an artificial intelligence (AI) researcher on high-tech systems, and founder of Musingway Ltd. .
+Currently, I am doing research in AI, Cognitive Science & System Engineering at The National University of Malaysia and University of Duisburg-Essen, Germany .

-Human natural languages are my interest.
+Learning new human languages is one of my interests.
 I learn, practice and speak in many languages such as Persian/Farsi (Native), English, French, German, Spanish, Italian, Esperanto, Hebrew, Malay, Mandarin (Chinese) and Japanese.
 Beside the languages, I have few other hobbies such as travelling (which I truly love it), playing music (mostly Guitar and Violin) and reading books.

-Finally, I feel successful and happy, because I followed a very simple rule in my life:
+Finally, I believe that I am happy, because I followed a very simple rule in my life:

 "Do what you can, & Try what you can not."

 Here is my personal web site to be connected with you.
 If you would like to contact me, just feel free.